ARTICLES

 Photo: @rureadytofarm

-Furthermore, the COVID-19 pandemic has brought to light the essential nature of many workers who are often underpaid and undervalued, including healthcare workers, grocery store employees, delivery drivers, and more.
-Reflecting on Labor Day can help to raise awareness of these issues and inspire action to create a more just and equitable society for all workers.
+Furthermore, the pandemic brought to light the essential nature of many workers who are often underpaid and undervalued, including healthcare workers, grocery store employees, delivery drivers, and more.
+Reflecting on Labor Day can help raise awareness of these issues and inspire action to create a more just and equitable society for all workers.

 The Symbolism of Labor Day